-What is the cost of a healthy food basket in the Republic of Ireland in 2018?
+What is the cost of a healthy food basket in Ireland in 2022?

-1Costs were determined for both rural and urban households.
+Costs were determined for both rural and urban households.
 The costs presented here are the costs for the household that needed to spend the most.
-Full details are available at www.safefood.eu
+Full details are available at www.safefood.net